 The renewal process in Arkansas is budget-friendly in that there is no fee.
 In order to renew, you must re-certify every two years.
 The form to renew can be found online.
 Eight consecutive hours are required for paid employment within the last two years.
 A pay stub will work as acceptable proof.
 Your employer will need to complete the employment section of the form.

 How much does a CNA make in Arkansas?

-According to the Bureau of Labor Statistics, a CNA in Arkansas can make, on average, $25,950 a year.
+According to the Bureau of Labor Statistics, a CNA in Arkansas can make, on average, $29,970 a year or $14.41 per hour.
 The salary can be higher or lower depending on the location of the job and also what type of work the CNA will be doing.